NPS Operations Manual for B2B

 [Download: NPS Operations Manual - A B2B Guide - Chapter one - The 5 rules for reading a B2B NPS]

-The distinction half of all programs blur, the three questions that name the right instrument, and the minimum setup for a vendor with 50 to 300 accounts.
+The distinction that decides whether your score predicts anything, the three questions that name the right instrument, one golden rule, and the economics behind each, with the minimum setup for a vendor with up to 300 accounts.

-Chapter 3 — Who to survey: the respondent map of a B2B account (upcoming)
+Chapter 3 — Who to survey: the respondent map of a B2B account (coming soon)

 Users, managers, VPs and executives do not live the same product and do not vote for the same reasons.
 Building multi-role coverage of an account.